classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/manage-bookings.md

 <a name="organizer-earnings"></a>
 ## Organizer's: Earnings

-Organizers can see all of their event's earnings on `Manage Earnings` page.
+Organizers can see all of their event's earnings on the `Manage Earnings` page.
 To visit, click on `Manage Earnings` on the header, account's dropdown.
 On the `Manage Earnings` page, Organizers can-

 - See the overview of their Event's sales and earnings like
     - Total `Bookings` amount of all sales.